Performan

 is an action arcade video game developed by Toaplan and published exclusively in Japan by Data East in April 1985.
 In the game, players assume the role of the titular robot in order to defeat enemies across multiple stages.
-The title is notable for being created by most of the same team that previously worked on several projects at Orca and Crux before both companies declared bankruptcy, after which a group of employees from the two gaming divisions would go on to form Toaplan as a result, as well as being one of the few titles by Toaplan that has not received any official port to home consoles.
+The title is notable for being created by most of the same team that previously worked on several projects at Orca and Crux before both companies declared bankruptcy.
+A group of employees from the two gaming divisions would go on to form Toaplan as a result.
+Performan is one of the few titles by Toaplan that has not received any official port to home consoles.

 Gameplay

-Performan is an action game where the players control the on-screen protagonist from a top-down perspective, where the main objective on each screen is to eliminate enemies in order to progress further, while an intermission animation plays between some stages.
-Getting hit by an enemy will result in losing a live and once all lives are lost, the game is over unless the players insert more credits into the arcade machine to continue playing.
+Up to two players control a Performan from a top-down perspective.
+The main objective on each screen is to eliminate enemies in order to progress further, while an intermission animation plays between some stages.
+Getting hit by an enemy will result in losing a life and once all lives are lost, the game ends unless the players insert more credits into the arcade machine.